medialab/minet/docs/cli.md

   --strain STRAIN               Optional CSS selector used to strain, i.e. only
                                 parse matched tags in the parsed html files in order to optimize performance.
+  --url-column URL_COLUMN       Name of the CSV column containing the url.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.